Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Introduction

 \citep{telgarsky2016} constructs a function which can be approximated by a poly-width network with large depth, but not with smaller depth. \citep{2016eldan} is the first depth separation between depth 2 and 3 networks, with later works \citep{2017safran, 2017daniely, safran2019} constructing additional such examples.
 However, such functions are often not learnable via three-layer networks \citep{malach2019deeper}. \citep{malach2021approximation} shows that approximatability by a shallow (depth 3 network) is a necessary condition for learnability via a deeper network.

 These issues have motivated the development of optimization-based, or algorithmic, depth separations, which construct functions which are learnable by a three-layer network but not by two-layer networks. \citep{safran2022} shows that certain ball indicator functions $\mathbf{1}(\norm{x} \ge \lambda)$ are not approximatable by two-layer networks, yet are learnable via GD on a special variant of a three-layer network with second layer width equal to 1.
-However, their choice of the second layer activation is tailored for learning the ball indicator, and the explicit polynomial sample complexity is weak ($n \gtrsim d^{36}$ samples are needed). \citep{ren2023mutlilayer} shows that a multi-layer variant of a mean-field network with a 1D bottleneck layer can learn the target $\mathrm{ReLU}(1 - \norm{x})$, which \citep{safran2019} previously showed was inaproximatable via two-layer networks.
-However, their analysis relies on the rotational invariance of the target function, and it is difficult to read off explicit sample complexity and width guarantees beyond just being $\poly(d)$.
-Our \Cref{sec:quad_features_theorem} shows that three-layer networks can learn a larger class of features ($x^TAx$ versus $\norm{x}$) and functions on top of these features (any Lipschitz $q$ versus $\mathrm{ReLU}$), with explicit dependence on the width and sample complexity needed ($n, m_1, m_2 = \tilde O(d^4)$).
+However, their network architecture is tailored for learning the ball indicator, and the explicit polynomial sample complexity ($n \gtrsim d^{36}$) is weak. \citep{ren2023mutlilayer} shows that a multi-layer mean-field network with a 1D bottleneck layer can learn the target $\mathrm{ReLU}(1 - \norm{x})$, which \citep{safran2019} previously showed was inaproximatable via two-layer networks.
+However, their analysis relies on the rotational invariance of the target function, and it is difficult to read off explicit sample complexity and width guarantees beyond being $\poly(d)$.
+Our \Cref{sec:quad_features_theorem} shows that three-layer networks can learn a larger class of features ($x^TAx$ versus $\norm{x}$) and functions on top of these features (any Lipschitz $q$ versus $\mathrm{ReLU}$), with explicit dependence on the width and sample complexity needed ($n, m_2 = \tilde O(d^2)$, $m_1 = \tilde O(1)$).